Monitoring Engines

 kubectl [-n <namespace_name>] get pods

-The StreamSets Kubernetes agent uses the following format to name each provisioned pod:
+The IBM StreamSets Kubernetes agent uses the following format to name each provisioned pod:

 streamsets-deployment-<Control_Hub_deployment_ID><pod_UID>